Belgrade School District #44

 Visitors to the school authorized by District Policy 1903 will maintain a six-foot distance between themselves and others.
 This distancing requirement does not apply to individuals who are a part of the visitor’s regular household isolation group when the group is authorized to present at the school facility.

-Masks as Personal Protective Equipment
+Face Coverings as Personal Protective Equipment

 Cleaning and Disinfecting